TeijeBoonman/CelAut2011-v2.3/README.md

 CA program, type into a terminal:

 -   `celaut -o [name]` for *single-layer* CA (e.g., `celaut -o eden`;
-    with -o for 'one layer')
+    with -o for ’one layer’)

 -   `celaut -m [name]` for *multilayer* CA (e.g., `celaut -o turing`;
-    with -m for 'multilayer')
+    with -m for ’multilayer’)

-CelAut will respond in the terminal as follows:\
+CelAut will respond in the terminal as follows:
-`Enter control:`\
+`Enter control:`
 `h` of `?` will give you a list with possible control codes.

 To start the simulation of the CA, type: `c`.